CFBCWorks/Independence40SKN/_items/SKN40Book46.md

 ##About this Item

-"Fear can cripple someone's life physically, emotionally, spiritually and financially.
-When fear gets a hold on someone's life, it destroys it.
-The authors reason for writing this book is that people who read it may realize how truly dangerous fear can be, so they can do something about it in order to prevent fear from becoming a stronghold in their lives."
+"This book is dedicated to the Body of Christ to help us to realize how dangerous fear is and that it should not be tolerated in our lives.
+It should be dealt with very seriously.
+Fear can cripple someone’s life physically, emotionally, spiritually, and financially.
+When fear gets a hold on someone’s life, it destroys it.

+Romans 8:15 KJV For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, where we cry, Abba Father."